EllianCarlos/EllianCarlos/README.md

 📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.

-🔭 I am currently working at CI&T as a Backend Senior Engineer.
+🔭 I am currently working at CI&T as a Backend Senior Developer.

 🌱 I’m currently learning a looot of things, but mostly Computational Models for Biology, Systems Architecture and Machine Learning.